About The Weekender

 Our The Grey friends, family and ambassadors has grown into an amazingly interesting group of men based all over the world.
 And what better city guides than local heroes with exquisite taste for food, fashion, and culture to guide you through our world metropolises?
 Enjoy the inside information of our community.

-- Fashion photographer -
+- Post-production expert -

-Why do you love your city ?
+Why do you love your city?

-Describe your ideal Saturday in Warsaw
+Describe your ideal Saturday in Rotterdam

-What is your favorite neighborhood?
+What is your favorite neighbourhood?

-Were to stay
+Were to stay?

 Were to get the best coffee